 In 1866, the regiment had an average strength of 513 men.
 There were 669 hospital admissions (1304.1 admissions per 1000 of mean strength) with 1 death in hospital (1.95 deaths per 1000 of mean strength).
 It had 150 admissions (292/1000 mean strength) for continued fevers with no deaths.
 The cases of continued fevers in the 60th accounted for more than a quarter of the total number of admissions into hospital.
 The majority were of a mild type and were blamed on exposure to the sun.

 One of the officers serving with the 60th Rifles was Francis Wallace Grenfell, who was to return to Malta in 6 January 1899 as Governor and Commander-in-Chief (1899 – 1903).

-Pte William Webb 60th Royal Rifles died May 1866, aged 32 years.
-(Quarantine Bastion Cemetery Floriana).
+- May 1866 Pte William Webb 60th Royal Rifles, aged 32 years was buried at the Quarantine Bastion Cemetery Floriana.

 1867 1st/60th (KRRC)